Master of Laws (LL.M.) in International Trade and Investment Law (TRAIL+)

 • A student with an undergraduate and/or graduate degree from an institution where English was the primary language of instruction and the degree was awarded no longer than five years ago

-• A student who has completed at least one year of study in an English speaking country and at an institution where English was the primary language of instruction immediately prior to joining the TRAIL+ programme.
+• A student who has completed at least one year of study in an English-speaking country and at an institution where English was the primary language of instruction immediately before joining the TRAIL+ programme.

 Tuition and registration fees